rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
-This strategy can be summarized into to main parts:
+This strategy consists of two high-level practices:

-1. Know our current version status
+1. Auditing to know our current version status
-2. Upgrade to current versions
+2. Upgrading to current versions

+This division
+## Auditing to know our current version status

+## Upgrading to current versions